PA ++++ in Sunscreen: What It Means & Why It Matters

 There is no singular measurement of sunscreen effectiveness.

-PA++++ sunscreen is the most effective at protecting you from UVA rays, while products with a SPF of 30 or higher are best at protecting you from UVB rays.
-Ultimately, your product should be broad spectrum if you want as much protection as possible.
+PA++++ sunscreen is the most effective at protecting you from UVA rays, while products with an SPF of 30 or higher are best at protecting you from UVB rays.
+Ultimately, your sunscreen should be broad spectrum if you want the best defense against the sun.

 Tips for Sun Protection

-Wear sunscreen each and every time you head outside.
-Follow these sunscreen tips to make sure your skin has the protection it needs.
+Wear sunscreen each and every time you head outside, and follow these sunscreen tips to ensure you’re as protected as possible:

-2. Use multiple protection methods: For most of us, the best protection comes through a combination of methods.
-Wear sunscreen, brush on Colorescience UV protectors, and don layers of clothing to keep your skin protected from the sun’s rays.
+Use multiple protection methods: For most of us, the best protection comes through a combination of methods.
+Wear sunscreen and don layers of clothing to keep your skin protected from the sun’s rays.

-1. Take note of the labels and ratings on your products.
-Shop for sunscreens and skin care offerings that are labeled with SPF and PA++++ ratings.
-Look for products designed specifically for the occassion (like this SPF 50 sport stick for hot, sweaty days), and make sure they have the “Broad Spectrum” label to ensure you’re getting the best protection possible.
+Take note of the labels and ratings on your products.
+Shop for sunscreens and skincare offerings that are labeled with SPF and PA++++ ratings.

 Your skin deserves to be protected, whether you’re heading to the beach or running errands in the fall.
-Understanding the way your skin care and cosmetic products protect your skin from sun damage is crucial.
+Understanding the way your skincare protects your skin from sun damage is crucial.

 How Do You Know If a Sunscreen Is PA++++?